mmb83/Graphical-Algorithmic-Projects/README.md

    Graphical solver for the N-Queens problem with customizable board size.

 3. **Sudoku**
-   Sudoku puzzle solver with a user-friendly graphical interface for input and output.
+   Sudoku puzzle solver with a user-friendly graphical interface.

 4. **Magic Square**
    Generator and visualizer for magic squares of different sizes.